 The soundstage campus and creative hub is being developed by the Ottawa Film Office and TriBro Studios on land leased from the National Capital Commission.

 Additionally, a smaller soundstage with green screen will be incorporated in the creative hub to help meet the needs of the local production community.

 The soundstage campus will be located on already developed land at the former Greenbelt Research Farm, 1740 Woodroffe Ave.

 After reviewing different pieces of land, this area was identified as the preferred location due to its distance to established animation companies, the Ottawa Macdonald-Cartier International Airport, and Algonquin College.
 The site is also a quick 20 minute drive from downtown Ottawa.
 As it’s already developed land, the soundstage campus will not interfere with agriculture or conservation activities in the area.

 TriBros Studios was identified as a potential partner and property manager by Ontario Creates (formerly the Ontario Media Development Corporation).
 After several meetings and discussions with TriBro Studios, and based on their track record in Toronto, the Ottawa Film Office decided to further pursue the partnership opportunity to build Eastern Ontario’s first dedicated soundstages.

 Based on similar projects, we estimate that the soundstage campus will create 500 FTE jobs during construction.

 During the first years of operation, production levels are estimated to increase by $25 to $40 million dollars in activity and create an additional 500 FTE jobs for the film, television and animation sector.

-While the soundstage campus would be located near the airport, it would not be close enough to be impacted by airport operations, nor is it directly under any flight paths.
-Also, like most purpose-built soundstages, it would be completely soundproofed.
+While the soundstage campus will be located near the airport, it will not be close enough to be impacted by airport operations, nor is it directly under any flight paths.
+Also, like most purpose-built soundstages, it will be completely soundproofed.